 Crypto-assets (crypto) mean digital assets including cryptocurrencies, coins or tokens.
 They digitally represent your ownership of a value or rights to something.
 They may or may not be backed by physical assets.

 Crypto is a high-risk investment.
-This is because it is so volatile, often fluctuating by huge amounts within a short period.
+The value of crypto is very volatile, often fluctuating by huge amounts within a short period.

-As with any investment, you must be prepared to lose what you put in when investing in crypto.
+More than with any other investment, you must be prepared to lose what you invest.

-Crypto-assets (crypto) also known as cryptocurrency, virtual or digital assets, is an emerging type of asset class.
+Crypto-assets (crypto) describe an asset class that includes cryptocurrency, digital tokens and coins.
 It does not exist physically as coins or notes, but as digital tokens stored in a digital “wallet”.
 These digital tokens rely on cryptography and technology such as blockchain for security and other features.
-Crypto may or may not have an actual asset underlying it.
+Crypto may or may not have an actual asset behind it.

-The Reserve Bank of Australia's website explains how cryptocurrency and blockchain technology works.
+The Reserve Bank of Australia's website explains how cryptocurrency and blockchain technology (including mining) works.

-Hear how crypto-assets work and what to think about before investing.
+Hear how crypto-assets work and what to think about before you invest.

 Why crypto is so volatile

-This means that the price of crypto-assets can fluctuate at extreme levels based solely on market speculation.
+The price of crypto can fluctuate at extreme levels often based solely on market speculation.
 Factors that can influence the price of crypto include:

 - media focus